mmoayyed/mmoayyed.github.io/_posts/2016-08-26-cas5-rc1-release.md

 These are generally SPs for which the SAML2 integration recipe is quite simple.
-As we progress forward, we hope to start collecting more and more of such SPs, specially those that are more visible and used by the wider community often, such that we can **configure once, run everywhere**.
+As we progress forward, we hope to start collecting more and more of such SPs, specially those that are more visible and used by the wider community often, such that we can **configure once, run everywhere** rather than document it repeatedly, maintain it separately and repeat it for every deployment forever.

 If you have SP suggestions, please feel free to share.